uLcdia/CreamApi/README.md

 3. Wait for the program to download and install SteamCMD (if you chose a Steam game). *Very fast, depends on internet speed.*
 4. Wait for the program to gather and cache the chosen games' information & DLCs. *May take a good amount of time on the first run, depends on how many games you chose and how many DLCs they have.*
 5. **CAREFULLY** select which games' DLCs you wish to unlock. *Obviously none of the DLC unlockers are tested for every single game!*
-6. Choose whether or not to install with Koaloader, and if so then also pick the proxy DLL to use. *If the default version.dll doesn't work, then see [here](https://cs.rin.ru/forum/viewtopic.php?p=2552172#p2552172) to find one that does.*
+6. Choose whether or not to install with Koaloader, and if so then also pick the proxy DLL to use. *If the default version.dll doesn't work, then see [here](https://forum.ubden.com.tr/konu/creaminstaller-auto-dlc-unlocker-installer-config-gen.1602/#google_vignette) to find one that does.*
 7. Click the **Generate and Install** button.
 8. Click the **OK** button to close the program.
 9. If any of the DLC unlockers cause problems with any of the games you installed them on, simply go back to step 5 and select what games you wish you **revert** changes to, and instead click the **Uninstall** button this time.

 ---
 ##### Bugs/Crashes/Issues:
-For reliable and quick assistance, all bugs, crashes and other issues should be referred to the [GitHub Issues](https://github.com/pointfeev/CreamInstaller/issues) page!
+For reliable and quick assistance, all bugs, crashes and other issues should be referred to the [GitHub Issues]([https://github.com/](https://github.com/ubden/CreamApi/issues)) page!

 ---
-##### More Information:
-* SteamCMD installation and appinfo cache can be found at **C:\ProgramData\CreamInstaller**.
-* The program automatically and very quickly updates from [GitHub](https://github.com/pointfeev/CreamInstaller) using [Onova](https://github.com/Tyrrrz/Onova). *updates can be ignored*
-* The program source and other information can be found on [GitHub](https://github.com/pointfeev/CreamInstaller).